-- Price: Open-source tools are available free of charge - however a commonly overlooked consideration is hosting costs.
+Open-source tools are available free of charge.
+However, a commonly overlooked consideration is hosting costs.
 If you use self-managed open-source tools, you'll be on the hook for hosting the underlying infrastructure and maintaining it.
-This alone often deters enterprises away from the open-source route and more towards commercial solutions which offer managed mail and web infrastructure.
+This alone often deters enterprises away from the open-source route and more towards commercial solutions that offer managed mail and web infrastructure.

-- Capabilities: Phishing simulation solutions should always provide a realistic phishing experience.
-This includes delivering phishing emails, hosting phishing websites, supporting the delivery of attachments, tracking email responses and even allowing for the use of email domain spoofing.
+Phishing simulation solutions should always provide a realistic phishing experience.
+This includes delivering phishing emails, hosting phishing websites, supporting the delivery of attachments, tracking email responses, and even allowing for the use of email domain spoofing.

-- Training: Phishing simulations should be combined with security awareness training.
-This training can include immediate guidance in the event an employee falls victim to a simulated phish and also ad-hoc periodic training assignments which can be delivered as micro-training modules.
+Phishing simulations should be combined with security awareness training.
+This training can include immediate guidance in the event an employee falls victim to a simulated phish and ad-hoc periodic training assignments, which can be delivered as micro-training modules.

-- Roadmap: Phishing threats are constantly evolving and any solution chosen should have a near and long-term roadmap that customers can use to understand what is being done to ensure the latest phishing trends are being accounts for.
+Phishing threats are constantly evolving, and any solution chosen should have a near and long-term roadmap that customers can use to understand what is being done to ensure the latest phishing trends are being accounted for.

-Phishing simulations are an effective way for enterprises to bolster their cyber security posture and should be used as part of a layered defence-in-depth approach.
-Simulated phishing attacks, promote good cyber hygiene, identify vulnerable employees and provide an opportunity for continuous improvement.
+Phishing simulations are an effective way for enterprises to bolster their cyber security posture and should be used as part of a layered defense-in-depth approach.
+Simulated phishing attacks, promote good cyber hygiene, identify vulnerable employees, and provide an opportunity for continuous improvement.